-Another common misconception is to assume that all PPM solutions are similar and to use cost as the only deciding factor to rate or rank projects for selection.
-This is a dangerous assumption and unfortunately one that happens all too often.
-For example companies have a budget to spend, so they approve new projects each year, without rating or ranking the importance of those projects to key business drivers or the impact to the resources already working on a portfolio of projects.
-Microsoft has made significant progress with the introduction of the new Project 2010 solution.
-This solution is the only PPM solution in the market today that is fully integrated with Office and other Line of Business (LOB) applications such as Dynamics and Team Foundation Server.
-Although cost may potentially be higher initially when creating a well-rounded solution, the ROI and adoption is much quicker when the solution is built to integrate with the systems that people are already familiar with and when the solution accounts for needs, reducing the dependency on multiple third party add-ons.
+Another common misconception is assuming that all PPM solutions are similar, and using cost as the only deciding factor to rate or rank projects for selection.
+This is a dangerous assumption, and unfortunately one that is made all too often.
+For example, companies have a budget to spend, so they approve new projects each year without rating or ranking the importance of those projects to key business drivers or the impact to the resources already working on a portfolio of projects.
+Microsoft has made significant progress toward portfolio analysis[AU: toward what?] with the introduction of the new Project 2010 solution.
+This solution is the only PPM solution on the market today that is fully integrated with Office and other LOB applications, such as Dynamics and Team Foundation Server[AU: cap only if program names].
+Although cost may be higher initially when creating a well-rounded solution, the ROI and adoption is much quicker when the solution is built to integrate with the systems that people are already familiar with and when the solution accounts for all needs, reducing the dependency on multiple third-party add-ons.

 Key Steps to Creating the Win

-Utilize a Microsoft certified PPM partner for planning, deployment, and training of the PPM solution.
-They have proven expertise to lead an organization through all aspects of implementing a PPM solution.
-The cost in the long run will be lower, the end users will be more satisfied with their new system, and the organization will find comfort in astute guidance into unfamiliar territory.
-In-house deployments are risky, they almost always take longer than planned and they do not take full advantage of the tool, therefore hindering ROI.
+Utilize a Microsoft-certified PPM partner for planning, deployment, and training of the PPM solution.
+Such partners have proven expertise to lead an organization through all aspects of implementing a PPM solution.
+In the long run, the cost will be lower, end users will be more satisfied with their new system, and the organization will find comfort in astute guidance into unfamiliar territory.
+In-house deployments are risky; they almost always take longer than planned, and because they do not take full advantage of the tool, they diminish ROI.

 It is imperative to ensure that technical support personnel, the PMO team, and end users all receive the necessary training.
-This includes the appropriate soft and hard skills for managing critical aspects of projects, programs, and portfolios (e.g., communication training, as well as how to use the tool).
-The Project Management Institute (PMI) has a number of professional certifications for project and program managers, risk management specialists, and scheduling management specialists.
+This training includes the appropriate soft and hard skills for managing critical aspects of projects, programs, and portfolios (e.g., communication training, as well as how to use the tool).
+The PMI has a number of professional certifications for project and program managers, risk management specialists, and scheduling management specialists.
 Microsoft also has multiple certification tracks aimed at the individual and organizational level, ensuring that partners have the required skill set to engage in this type of solution delivery.

-Identify the key organizational touch points necessary to maintain the enterprises processes that would be required to support a PPM initiative.
+Identify the key organizational touch points necessary to maintain the enterprise processes required to support a PPM initiative.
 People do not like to feel left out of the loop or surprised.
 Appropriate and efficient communication is a must.
 This means getting the right information to the right people at the right time in the right format.

 Make sure that key individuals understand what a project lifecycle is and what factors can influence it.
 Creating these internal champions will assist in growing adoption across the enterprise.
-It is smart to create these experts that can assist people as they already know them and trust them.
+Turn these people that they already know and trust into experts.

 Consider the bigger picture from collaboration tools to LOB systems.
 Enterprise PPM encompasses a broad set of capabilities that affects a number of other areas in the enterprise.
-When applied correctly, PPM truly reaches across the enterprise granting visibility of initiatives and ensuring the benefit of supporting business objectives.
+When applied correctly, PPM truly reaches across the enterprise, granting visibility into initiatives and ensuring that business objectives are supported.

-Perspective 5 – Decision Threats and Cultural Change: What May Cause Roadblocks or Resistance to Deciding on the Solution?
+Perspective 5.
+Decision Threats and Cultural Change: What Can Cause Roadblocks or Resistance to Deciding on the Solution?

 This perspective covers threats to effective decision making, including potential roadblocks or resistance to deciding on the solution.
-We will cover three key aspects:
+We cover three key aspects:

-1. Potential blind-spots
+1. Potential blind spots

 2. Social and personal networks